funvill/funvill.github.io/_posts/2019-09-23-digital-stained-glass-workshop-sept2019-post-mortem.md

 - Computer problems.
 Everyone brought their own computer but two of the six people couldn't install inkscape.
 They ended up using the paper to make their design, then I converted it in inkscape afterwards.
 - Power supplies.
 Some of the power supplies used a coax style cabling instead of two wires.
 This means that I couldn't use the screw down barrel jack with them.
 This also means that I didn't have enough power supplies for everyone.
 - Cheatsheet needs to be clearer about the design requirements.
+- I needed a video of how the CNC cut out the sections.
+Some people found it hard to visualize from the images in the slides alone

 ## Next time